 Apparently you ladies need to be asked to run.
 Are you too busy with the hygiene products and the gossip about what Heidi was wearing on Project Runway to know that you, too, can run for Congress?
 Well don’t worry, because the Republicans want to tell you about this exciting opportunity!
 They will even encourage you, because they know you are frail and not confident like men-folks, who have no problem running for Congress and talking about things they know nothing about like masturbating fetuses or science or facts.

-Conservative women often play the more traditional role as caregivers to their children, and running for and serving in Congress often prohibits them from carrying out those roles, said Angela Faulkner, a GOP direct-mail consultant.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Conservative women often play the more traditional role as caregivers to their children, and running for and serving in Congress often prohibits them from carrying out those roles, said Angela Faulkner, a GOP direct-mail consultant.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Faulkner suggested the recruitment program should devote a significant amount of resources to help create child care options.
 It must also allow women to have more flexible schedules to take care of their families and the responsibilities of being an elected official.